DanBuchan/Party_button/README.md

 1. refactor django views to correctly use mixins and not have all those single function classes
 2. Spotify integration (hmmmm)
-4. Add GPIO pin control UI.
+3. Add GPIO pin control UI.
 So you can turn on or off certainly lights
+4. Independent brightness for the hue bulbs